Xavilien/automatic-grading/README.md

 **split_test.py**: compare the performance of the best models against number of training samples

 ### Visualising the Attention Weights
-Run `python attention.py` to plot attention weights for a particular model given a sample answer (default is answer 113).
+Run `attention.py` to plot attention weights for a particular model given a sample answer (default is answer 113).

 ![Attention Weights](images/attention.png)